gdbooks/TileBasedGamesInOpenTK/Chapter6.md

 I'm going to be using [this zelda tile set](https://dl.dropboxusercontent.com/u/48598159/ZeldaTiles.zip) for the tutorial.
 Download it, and unzip the textures into your "Assets" directory.
 All of the sprite sheets in that folder are already a power of two.

 ###New Project
-Create a new project, call it "_Creating Tiles_" and make the standard window appear.
+Create a new project, call it **CreatingTiles** and make the standard window appear.
 Don't forget to set your working directory correctly.
 Follow this chapter along in this new solution.

 ###Tile Object
 The first thing we need is a tile object.
 For now each object will have two properties, a sprite to display and a boolean to dictate if we can walk on it or not.
 In the future we will add properties to this tile definition as needed (eq: IsDestructable, IsHidden, etc...).
 The name of this class is going to simply be ```Tile```: